-In Manitoba, when families experiencing a family breakdown want an order that sets out the terms of family reorganization, for example, parenting arrangements, child or spousal/common-law partner support, sale or occupation of the family home or division of family property, those matters are heard in the Family Division of the Court of Queen’s Bench.
+In Manitoba, when families experiencing a family breakdown require an order that sets out the terms of family reorganization, that may include parenting arrangements, child or spousal/common-law partner support, sale or occupancy of the family home or division of family property, the matter is determined and an order is issued by the Family Division of the Court of Queen’s Bench.

-In recognition of problems with orders and benefits of standard clauses, in 1998 the Court of Queen’s Bench made use of standard clauses mandatory in most court orders in family proceedings (see Queen’s Bench Rules 70.31(11)-(13)).
-The standard clauses have been updated regularly (2006, 2009, 2012 and 2018) to reflect changes in family law.
-Current version of the standard clauses, as below.
+In recognition of the benefits of mandatory standard clauses, the Court of Queen’s Bench introduced the use of standard clauses for most Family Division orders in 1998 (see Queen’s Bench Rules 70.31(11)-(13)).
+These standard clauses have been updated regularly to reflect changes in family law and court procedures.

 Version 6 of the Standard Clauses for Orders in Family Division Proceedings is now available for use in Family Division orders.
 The clauses are available at:

 For more information, contact the Family Resolution Service at GetGuidance@gov.mb.ca, or call: 204-945-2313 (Winnipeg) or 1-844-808-2313 (toll-free).